 Breathing techniques help to calm, energise and balance the nervous system and help teenagers to cope with the powerful physical changes and enormous hormonal shifts occurring in their adolescent bodies.

-Beginners classes are suitable for those with little or no yoga experience, those who have not attended classes regularly or for a long time, or for students who simply want to practice at a slower pace.
+Beginners classes are suitable for those with little or no yoga experience, those who have not attended classes regularly or for a long time, older students or for those who simply want to practise at a slower pace.

 General classes are for students who have a sound understanding of the basic poses, have a strong practice and wish to be taught in more depth and detail.